 Guided horseback rides in Conifer 20 minutes from Denver at Bear Mountain Stables.
 6 riders, peaceful, secluded in pine and aspen forest with rock outcroppings.
 Seasonal Couple's Rides.
 We love birthdays!

 450-acre of mountain forests and meadows, Beaver Ranch Park is 30 minutes from Denver Metro.
 Enjoy camping, camper cabins, 5th highest-rated disc golf course, trails, bugling elk, outdoor wedding Chapel.

-FISH 12 MONTHS A YEAR on the North Fork of the South Platte River.
-All trips are lead by professional licensed guides.
-Shawnee is 50 miles from Denver on Highway 285 (enjoy less traffic than 1-70).
+FISH 12 MONTHS A YEAR on the North Fork of the South Platte River at Boxwood Gulch.
+Trips are lead by licensed guides.
+The ranch in Shawnee is 50 miles from Denver on Hwy 285 (less traffic than I-70).

 Log cabin in the Rocky Mountains 45 miles of Denver off Highway 285 near Bailey.
 Enjoy fishing along Elk Creek, outdoor hot tub, watch for deer.
 A wood burning stove heats the cabin for romantic evenings.

 Need a place to relax?
 Looking for an escape?
 Lynwood Park awaits you, 50 minutes from Denver.
 From a family reunion to a quite weekend for two, our vacation homes are along the South Platte River.

 DAY-USE ONLY PARK, a 3,800 acre State Park near Pine CO off Highway 285.
 Staunton has multi-use and hiker-only nature trails, rock climb, mountain bike, fish, geo-cache.
 Picnicking and wildlife viewing.